htgerman/photo-sample/index.md

 			</div>

 			<div data-iview:image="photos/slide4.jpg">
-				<div class="iview-caption caption7" data-x="0" data-y="0" data-width="180" data-height="480" data-transition="wipeRight"><h3>The Responsive Caption</h3>This is the product that you all have been waiting for!<br /><br />Customize this slider with just a little HTML and CSS to your very needs.
-Give each slider some captions to transport your message.<br /><br />All in all it works on every browser (including IE6 / 7 / 8) and on iOS and Android devices!</div>
+				<div class="iview-caption caption7" data-x="0" data-y="0" data-width="180" data-height="480" data-transition="wipeRight"><h3>The Responsive Caption</h3>This is the product that you all have been waiting for!
+Customize this slider with just a little HTML and CSS to your very needs.
+Give each slider some captions to transport your message.
+All in all it works on every browser (including IE6 / 7 / 8) and on iOS and Android devices!</div>
 			</div>

             <div data-iview:image="photos/slide5.jpg">
-				<div class="iview-caption caption7" data-x="0" data-y="0" data-width="180" data-height="480" data-transition="wipeRight"><h3>The Responsive Caption</h3>This is the product that you all have been waiting for!<br /><br />Customize this slider with just a little HTML and CSS to your very needs.
-Give each slider some captions to transport your message.<br /><br />All in all it works on every browser (including IE6 / 7 / 8) and on iOS and Android devices!</div>
+				<div class="iview-caption caption7" data-x="0" data-y="0" data-width="180" data-height="480" data-transition="wipeRight"><h3>Bata de Cola</h3>Made to your measurements from a large variety of colours and materials to ensure you enjoy your bata de cola course or make an impression on stage.</div>
 			</div>

 			<div data-iview:image="photos/slide6.jpg">
-				<div class="iview-caption caption5" data-x="60" data-y="150" data-transition="wipeLeft">Bata de Cola</div>
+				<div class="iview-caption caption5" data-x="60" data-y="150" data-transition="wipeLeft">Elastic practice skirts</div>
 				<div class="iview-caption caption6" data-x="160" data-y="230" data-transition="wipeRight">Get Yours Now!</div>
 			</div>
 		</div>